lindascarano/app_taskly/README.md

 _Layout Animation_

 - LayoutAnimation is a full-page animation library.
 Import LayoutAnimation from react-native and call configureNext just before evry time I do state update that change a list item. configureNext impacts directly the next UI just after the line in the code.

+_Haptics_

+- Haptic feedback is a vibration the phone makes in response to certain actions.